 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Green Bank has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Green Bank has few renters and college students.
 But the biggest reason it is quieter in Green Bank than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Green Bank may be for you.

-The overall education level of Green Bank is somewhat higher than in the average US city of 21.84%: 25.53% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Green Bank who are college-educated is somewhat higher than the average US community of 21.84%: 25.53% of adults in Green Bank have at least a bachelor's degree.

 The per capita income in Green Bank in 2022 was $68,742, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $274,968 for a family of four.
 However, Green Bank contains both very wealthy and poor people as well.